zzningxp/flask-image-retrieval/README.md

 ```bash
  $ conda install  -c conda-forge caffe
 ```
-Use command above to install several dependencies automatically:
+Use command below to install several dependencies automatically:
   - `opencv`: open source computer vision library
   - `lmdb`, `leveldb`,`snappy`:IO libraries (leveldb requires *snappy*)
   -  `openBLAS`: basic linear algebra subprograms, as the ackend of matrix and vector computations
   - `Boost` : c++ extension library
   - `protobuf`, `glog`, `gflags`  and so on
-###Configure caffe
+###Configure Caffe
 Configure the build by copying and modifying the example `Makefile.config` for your setup.
 Uncomment the relevant lines accoding to your anaconda python. uncomment to build without `GPU` support
 ```bash